doitintl/CloudBlaster/README.md

 * Edit `list-filter.yaml`.
 Write  regex for the asset types you don't want to list for deletion (Full-string match on the  local asset name, like Disk name  or Topic Name.)
 See the top of that yaml for detailed instructions.
+* Run `./lister.sh -p  <GCP_PROJECT>`
-* Run `java com.doitintl.blaster.Lister -p <GCP_PROJECT>`.
-This outputs `assets-to-delete.txt`
+   * (With this script, Maven just builds if needed, then executes `java com.doitintl.blaster.Lister -p <GCP_PROJECT>` ).
+   * The Lister outputs `assets-to-delete.txt`
-* (If you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported for deletion by Cloud Blaster or not, use the `--print-all-assets` flag.)
+   * (If you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported for deletion by Cloud Blaster or not, add the `--print-all-assets` flag.)

 ### Deletion step
 * Review `assets-to-delete.txt` and remove lines for any resources that you do not want to delete.
+* (With this script, Maven just builds if needed, then executes `com.doitintl.blaster.Lister -p <GCP_PROJECT>` ).
+* Run `./deleter.sh -p  <GCP_PROJECT>`
+  * (With this script, Maven just builds if needed, then executes `com.doitintl.blaster.Deleter` ).
-* Run `java com.doitintl.blaster.Deleter` to delete all resources listed in `assets-to-delete.txt`.
+  * The Deleter  deletes  resources listed in `assets-to-delete.txt`.
+  * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
-* Note that some resources cannot be deleted.
+  * Note that some resources cannot be deleted, such as attached disks or the default GAE service.
    There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.

 ## Features
 - I focused on the common important resource types that are set up and torn down in typical development and QA.
 - If you want more services or resource types, please submit a pull request or issue at GitHub.

-## Usage
- For usage text,
-- run `java com.doitintl.Cloud Blaster.Lister`.
-- or  `java com.doitintl.Cloud Blaster.Deleter`.

 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.